Table of Contents

 College Preparatory Pattern

-First-time freshman applicants are required to have completed the courses in each subject area in the following table with a grade of “C” or better in each course in order to be eligible for admission.
+First-time freshman applicants are required to have completed the courses in each subject area in the table (linked below) with a grade of “C” or better in each course in order to be eligible for admission.
 Many UC campuses are selective and require students to go beyond minimum eligibility requirements.

 CSU-UC Comparison of Minimum Eligibility Requirements for Freshmen